MaharshiChoksi/TodoList_WebApp/README.md

 A basic todo list webapp

-This is the Version 3.0 of the ToDo list web app
+This is the Version 4.0 of the ToDo list web app

 Some New Features are added and removed the minor bugs.

-I have added the new features:
+In the new v-4.0 this are the new features:
-  This is the final version of the website and it is ready to be used perfectly.
+  Changed the Name of the Header
-  This version 3.0 of the web will allow users to use the web more interactively.
+  Removed the minor Bug from the menu page
-  I have added the contact form as well as added my social media links.
+  Added the task edit Feature
-  Furthermore, with the help of contact form users can react me about any query and I will respond to them.
+  Simplified the UI of the HomePage